 Most of the vector index types supported by Milvus use approximate nearest neighbors search (ANNS), including:

-- FLAT: FLAT is best suited for scenarios that seek perfectly accurate and exact search results on a small, million-scale dataset.
+- FLAT: FLAT is best suited for scenarios that seeks perfectly accurate and exact search results on a small, million-scale dataset.

-- IVF_FLAT: IVF_FLAT is a quantization-based index and is best suited for scenarios that seek an ideal balance between accuracy and query speed.
+- IVF_FLAT: IVF_FLAT is a quantization-based index and is best suited for scenarios that seeks an ideal balance between accuracy and query speed.

-- IVF_SQ8: IVF_SQ8 is a quantization-based index and is best suited for scenarios that seek a significant reduction on disk, CPU, and GPU memory consumption as these resources are very limited.
+- IVF_SQ8: IVF_SQ8 is a quantization-based index and is best suited for scenarios that seeks a significant reduction on disk, CPU, and GPU memory consumption as these resources are very limited.

-- IVF_PQ: IVF_PQ is a quantization-based index and is best suited for scenarios that seek high query speed even at the cost of accuracy.
+- IVF_PQ: IVF_PQ is a quantization-based index and is best suited for scenarios that seeks high query speed even at the cost of accuracy.

-- HNSW: HNSW is a graph-based index and is best suited for scenarios that have a high demand for search efficiency.
+- HNSW: HNSW is a graph-based index and is best suited for scenarios that has a high demand for search efficiency.

-- ANNOY: ANNOY is a tree-based index and is best suited for scenarios that seek a high recall rate.
+- ANNOY: ANNOY is a tree-based index and is best suited for scenarios that seeks a high recall rate.